Lardy, Essonne

 Lardy ([laʁdi]) is a commune in the Essonne department in Île-de-France in northern France.

 Geography

 The village lies on the left bank of the river Juine, which forms all of the commune's southern border.
+It is served by two train stations, both on the RER C line from Étampes to Paris: Lardy station and Bouray station.

 Population

 Inhabitants of Lardy are known as Larziacois in French.